 Studying the dynamics of model catalysts

 A catalyst is a material that increases the rate of a reaction without being consumed.
 Frequently, such catalysts consist of metal nanoparticles or clusters on an oxide support.
 At reaction temperatures (typically a few 100°C) and under reactive gas atmospheres, a catalyst becomes highly dynamic, continuously changing its structure and thus active sites.
 In our group in Munich, we use video-rate scanning tunneling microscopy (STM) to monitor the cluster geometry and stability during a reaction and track mobile species on the surface (employing our recently developed FastSTM module).
 We can thus monitor equilibrium processes on ms to s time scales but also non-equilibrium processes, co-existing species and rare events.
-The next step in our research is to conduct video-rate STM under reactive gas mixtures in a NAP-STM which will allow us to observe surface dynamic processes in situ with atomic resolution, at elevated temperatures and pressures.
+The next step in our research is to conduct video-rate STM under reactive gas mixtures in a near ambient pressure STM (NAP-STM) which allows us to observe surface dynamic processes in situ with atomic resolution, at elevated temperatures and pressures.

 The surface dynamical processes that we investigate include